 Mount Pleasant Area

-The Earthworm Wonders and Microgreen Gardeners materials for remote instruction include 2 videos, a narrated presentation, and supplementary materials.
-Teachers’ and students’ responses to the workshops – whether in-class or online – have been uniformly positive and enthusiastic.
+Earthworm Wonders and Microgreen Gardeners materials for remote instruction include a video narrated presentation and supplemental materials.
+Teachers’ and students’ responses to the workshops – whether in-class or online – are uniformly positive and enthusiastic.

-For businesses, the WLT’s EITC program is an excellent way to support delivery of high-quality educational workshops free of charge to participating Westmoreland County schools.
-A business may apply for generous tax credits (90% for a 2-year commitment, 75% for a 1-year commitment, up to $750,000 for the business annually) for commitments to the program.
-Tax credits are offered each year to eligible applicants until the PA funding allocation is spent; for this reason it is important for a business to apply very promptly (new applicants on July 1, renewing applicants on May 15).
+For businesses, the WLT’s EITC program is an excellent way to support delivery of high-quality educational workshops to Westmoreland County schools.
+A business may apply for generous tax credits (90% for a 2-year commitment, 75% for a 1-year commitment, up to $750,000 annually) for commitments to the program.
+Tax credits are offered each year to eligible applicants on a first-come, first-serve basis; for this reason it is essential that renewing applicants apply right on May 15* and renewing applicants on July 1*. *If May 15 or July 1 fall on a weekend day, then the first business day thereafter.
 More information is available online.

-Many thanks to these generous supporters of the WLT’s educational programs under the PA Educational Incentive Tax Credit Program:
+Many thanks to these generous supporters of WLT’s programs under the PA Educational Incentive Tax Credit program:

 Gurrentz International Corporation